mia-platform/documentation/docs/marketplace/add_to_marketplace/manage_marketplace_items.md

 ```sh
 miactl marketplace get ITEM_ID > myMarketplaceItem.json
 ```
-where `ITEM_ID` is an alphanumerical id of the Marketplace element.
+where `ITEM_ID` is an alphanumerical id of the Marketplace item.
 If you don't know the item id, use the `miactl marketplace list` command to list all the Marketplace Items.
 You can easily locate the one of interest by looking for its name.

 :::tip